bmbrands/theme_bootstrap/README.txt

 - Restored default editor
 - Tested for Moodle 2.4
 - Options to use glyphicons for moodle 2.3 in the settings menu
-- Option to add your Google analytics key.
-This theme enables improved Google analytics reporting: for more info check: http://basbrands.nl/2012/04/18/google-analytics-with-moodle/

 Using Bootstrap Version 2.1.1